Keep clear of me,

 The folding canopy mounted over the companionway is a sprayhood, not a dodger.

 n An iron hook with a sharp point and a handle or loop.
 Sacks or planks are pierced with the hook and dragged or lifted while manually loading and unloading a ship.
-Dogs (and their handlers) have been replaced by fork-lift trucks; the need for them has been replaced by containers.
+Dogs (and their handlers) were replaced by fork-lift trucks; the need for them has been replaced by containers.

 n A bench dog is a wooden or metal pin which fits securely into a hole in a bench to restrict the movement of items being worked upon.